sipbs-compbiol/Kiepas_et_al_2024_16S/supplementary_files/supplementary_file_6/README.md

 # Supplementary file 6 - Post-clustering analysis

-This ZIP file contains all Python scripts and data needed to analyse the cluster comositions for each cluyering thereshold.
+This ZIP file contains all Python scripts and data needed to analyse the cluster compositions for each clustering thereshold.

 ## Current set of subfiles include: